 That made many players jealous.
 It also put a bulls-eye on Namath’s chest.
 There were no special rules to protect QBs back then, and Namath took hit after hit from every defense in the League.
 Joe had his jaw broken in a 1967 game against the Oakland Raiders.

 Despite being the victim of numerous cheap shots, he didn’t miss a single game in the first five years of his career.

 Making the Hall of Fame Case

 Five different coaches oversaw a dismal 34–64 record.
-In 1970 he broke the wrist on his throwing hand and was able to play in only five games.
-The next year he played in only four games because of yet another knee injury.
-It was perhaps his worst injury of all.
+In 1970 he broke the wrist on his throwing hand and could play in only five games.
+The following year he played in only four games because of yet another knee injury, and it was perhaps his worst injury of all.
 It happened on August 7, 1971, in a preseason game against the Detroit Lions.